I devote this section to the magical and mysterious items I might encounter in my studies.

 Genie Refl.: Spatial (→ vector)

-Pushes my original position when I began using the Hand Lamp.
+Pushes my original position when I began using the Lamp.

 Genie Refl.: Rotational (→ vector)

-Pushes my original rotation when I began using the Hand Lamp.
+Pushes my original rotation when I began using the Lamp.

 Genie Refl.: Kinetic (→ vector)

-Pushes my original velocity when I began using the Hand Lamp.
+Pushes my original velocity when I began using the Lamp.

 Genie Refl.: Temporal (→ number)

-Pushes how many times the Hand Lamp has cast since I began using the Hand Lamp.
+Pushes how many times the Lamp has cast since I began using the Lamp.
 I can divide by by 20 to convert to seconds.

 Genie Gambit (any →)